 County Responsibilities.

-For each final plat in The Schmidt Property that contains a Marksheffel Road Segment, the County shall require that such segment be placed in a separate tract and conveyed to the City within thirty (30) days of preliminary acceptance by the City.
+For each final plat in The Schmidt Property that contains a Marksheffel Road Segment, the County shall require that each segment be placed in a separate tract and conveyed to the City will begin within thirty (30) days of recording such plat.

-The County shall require that the Marksheffel Road Segments be constructed in accordance with City standards, requirements, and specifications.
-The County will require the posting of construction collateral for the Marksheffel Road Segments and the Intersection Improvements (defined in paragraph 3.e below) with the City in connection with each relevant final plat but will not require the posting of defect warranty collateral.
+The County shall require that the Marksheffel Road Segments and Intersection Improvements be designed and constructed in accordance with City standards, requirements, and specifications.
+The County will require the posting of financial assurances with the City for the Marksheffel Road Segments for which the District is responsible with each relevant final plat.
+The County will not require the posting of defect warranty collateral within the County.
+The County shall require financial assurances payable to the County for grading and erosion control.

-The County agrees to not issue any building permit associated with The Schmidt Property final plat(s) that contain a Marksheffel Road Segment or Intersection Improvement until all required fees have been paid and all required improvements related to the Marksheffel Road Segments and Intersection Improvements, including but not limited to drainage, street, and erosion control, have been installed as specified by the City of Colorado Springs or alternatively until acceptable assurances, including but not limited to letters of credit, cash, subdivision bonds, or combinations thereof, guaranteeing the completion of such public improvements have been placed on file with the City of Colorado Springs.
+The County agrees to not issue any building permit associated with The Schmidt Property final plat(s) that contains any portion of the Marksheffel Road Segments or Intersection Improvement until all required fees have been paid and all required improvements related to the Marksheffel Road Segments and Intersection Improvements, including but not limited to drainage, street, and erosion control, have been installed as specified by the City of Colorado Springs or until acceptable assurances, including but not limited to letters of credit, cash, subdivision bonds, or combinations thereof, guaranteeing the completion of such public improvements have been placed on file with the City of Colorado Springs.

-The approved final plat(s) shall contain the following statement: “No building permits shall be issued for building sites within this plat until all required fees have been paid and all required improvements related to the following: [insert specific Marksheffel Road Segment and Intersection Improvements to be constructed with the particular plat], including but not limited to drainage, street, and erosion control, have been installed as specified by the City of Colorado Springs or alternatively until acceptable assurances, including but not limited to letters of credit, cash, subdivision bonds, or combinations thereof, guaranteeing the completion of all such improvements have been placed on file with the City of Colorado Springs.”
+The approved final plat(s) shall contain the following statement: “No building permits shall be issued for building sites within this plat until all required fees have been paid and all required improvements related to the following: [insert specific Marksheffel Road Segment and Intersection Improvements to be constructed with the particular plat], including but not limited to drainage, street, and erosion control, have been installed as specified by the City of Colorado Springs or until acceptable assurances, including but not limited to letters of credit, cash, subdivision bonds, or combinations thereof, guaranteeing the completion of all such improvements have been placed on file with the City of Colorado Springs.”

 Until the Marksheffel Road Segments are annexed by the City, the County shall retain the authority to provide final construction drawing and plan approval, to issue notices to proceed with construction, and to apply and enforce stormwater requirements pursuant to its MS4 permit.
 County shall notify the City of all plan approvals and notices issued and include the City on any communications related to stormwater requirements.

-The County shall notify the City when the Marksheffel Road Segments become contiguous to the City and annexation is possible.
+The County shall follow its normal process for the oversight of construction, inspection and acceptance of public improvements with respect to the Intersection Improvements at Marksheffel Road/Vollmer Road and at Marksheffel Road/Brush Top Road, as depicted in the approved construction drawings in PCD File CDR2413.
+The Intersection Improvements shall be satisfactory to the County and the City prior to opening the Marksheffel Road Segments to public traffic.

+City and County shall enter into an MS4 Permit Overlapping Jurisdictional Boundary Agreement for District to conduct work in City’s MS4 permit area under County’s MS4 permit requirements.
+District shall submit to County for review and approval of all related plans prepared in compliance with all applicable County criteria prior to commencement of construction within City’s MS4 permit area.

 City Responsibilities.